mknepprath/pokemon-facts/README.md

 ## main.py

-This script fetches a card from a Pokemon TCG API and tweets it.
+This script fetches a card from a Pokemon API and posts it.